Talha-1010/Git-GitHub-Actions-Linux/README.md

 The editor automatically opens, allowing you to append text or code to the file.
 To save and close, press CTRL+X, then Y, and confirm with Enter.

+## Github Actions

+### Introduction:

+GitHub Actions makes it easy to automate all your software workflows, now with world-class CI/CD.
+Build, test, and deploy your code right from GitHub.
+Make code reviews, branch management, and issue triaging work the way you want.